-Our nominating and corporate governance committee held three meetings during 2021.
-The members of our nominating and corporate governance committee are D. Gary Gilliland, M.D., Ph.D., Cameron A. Wheeler Ph.D., and Joseph Pearlberg, M.D.
-Joseph Pearlberg, M.D., is the Chair of our nominating and corporate governance committee.
+Our nominating and corporate governance committee held four meetings during 2022.
+The members of our nominating and corporate governance committee are Michael L. Meyers, M.D., Ph.D., Cameron A. Wheeler, Ph.D., and Joseph Pearlberg, M.D., Ph.D.
+Dr. Pearlberg is the Chair of our nominating and corporate governance committee.
+Gary Gilliland, M.D., Ph.D., served as a member of our nominating and corporate governance committee until October 2022.
+Dr. Meyers was appointed to our nominating and corporate governance committee by our board of directors in October 2022.
 We believe that the composition of our nominating and corporate governance committee meets the requirements for independence under current Nasdaq and SEC rules and regulations.